enigma-io/boundless/README.md

 Next time your project's CSS is built, UIKit's CSS will automatically be compiled with the appropriate changes and included in your stylesheet.

-> The Platform Team recommends using the [`generator-enigma`](https://github.com/enigma-io/generator-enigma) scaffolding tool to easily lay out a solid foundation for your project (including a Stylus installation.)
+> The UIKit Team recommends using the [`generator-enigma`](https://github.com/enigma-io/generator-enigma) scaffolding tool to easily lay out a solid foundation for your project (including a Stylus installation.)

 [back to top](#uikit)

+<sub>© Enigma Technologies 2015-present.
+All rights reserved.</sub>